New Play Reading Events

 In its expanded commitment to the development of new plays, MTC’s New Play Reading Series presents plays-in-progress by new and emerging playwrights.
 MTC brings in playwrights to work with local artists in full-length, script-in-hand staged readings.
 These readings give the playwright the opportunity to develop the play and give MTC the exposure to potential new collaborators for our main stage programming.
 A question and answer session with the playwright, director, and actors often follows each performance.
 Performances are free, but reservations are encouraged.

-Come see MTC resident playwright Lauren Gunderson IN PERSON reading her new play, NATURAL SHOCKS!
+On Friday, April 20 & Saturday, April 21, 2018 MTC's resident playwright Lauren Gunderson appeared IN PERSON to read her new play, NATURAL SHOCKS!
 A fundraiser for Everytown for Gun Safety.